dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 ## Plugin Documentation

 #### Installation
-1. Install the plugin through the WordPress plugin-install screen directly in the site (recommended method), or download the latest release of this project from this GitHub and upload the uncompressed folder `dcj-autocomplete-search` to the directory `{Site Root}/wp-content/plugins/`
+1. Install the plugin 'Search Autocomplete by Dotcomjungle' through the WordPress plugin-install screen directly in your Wordpress site (recommended method), or download the latest release of this project from this GitHub and upload the uncompressed folder 'search-autocomplete-by-dotcomjungle' to the directory '{Site Root}/wp-content/plugins/'
 2. Activate 'Search Autocomplete by Dotcomjungle' through the 'Plugins' screen in WordPress
 3. Use the 'Settings' > 'Search Autocomplete by Dotcomjungle' screen to configure the plugin
 4. Under the 'Appearance' > 'Widgets' admin section, you may use the standard Wordpress widget methods to name and add the widget to any widget-area on your site

-You're all done!
+You're all ready!

 #### Basic Use
 Once the plugin is installed and activated, you're ready to insert the basic widget.
 Under the admin